SemenyukPavlo/postgraphile-example/README.md

 # Postgraphile Example

-A basic [Postgrahile](https://www.graphile.org/postgraphile/) example the use of HTTP middleware so that it can work, with modification, on serverless hosts like AWS Lambda or Azure Functions.
+A basic [Postgraphile](https://www.graphile.org/postgraphile/) example without the use of HTTP middleware so that it can work, with modification, on serverless hosts like AWS Lambda or Azure Functions.

 ## Installation